-Jessica shared that she asked her customer, “Do you want me to take your top off?”
-It was a soda cap, the customer loved it and now is a regular customer.
+Jessica asked her customer, “Do you want me to take your top off?”
+It was a soda cap.
+The customer loved it and now is a regular.

-I get it; some of you might think those were over the top.
+I understand; some of you might think those were over the top.
 However, a store where people hear laughs is a store where the money rolls in.
-Laughter doesn't have to be out loud, knee-slapping funny, it can also be the shared smiles of knowing, having a similar experience, or seeing something funny and connecting.
+Laughter doesn't have to be out loud, knee-slapping funny; it can also be the shared smiles of knowing, having a similar experience, or seeing something funny and connecting.

-Humor helps you get an immediate reaction and allows you and your customer to bond in an unexpected way.
-Humor helps lower barriers by making everyone feel comfortable enough to be themselves, and makes your store worth the visit to buy from.
+Humor helps you get an immediate reaction and allows you and your customer to bond unexpectedly.
+Humor helps lower barriers by making everyone feel comfortable enough to be themselves and makes your store worth the visit to buy from.

-A store where no one is comfortable enough to be heard, much less find laughter in the everyday, is a store few want to buy from or return to.
+A store where no one is comfortable enough to be heard, much less find laughter every day, is a store few want to buy from or return to.